 You will find lots of built-in styles for you to use in your pivot tables.

 Tuning Pivot Table Styles

-You can fine-tune your styles using controls in PivotTable Tools ➪ Design ➪ PivotTable Style Options group.
+You can fine-tune your styles using controls in the PivotTable Tools ➪ Design ➪ PivotTable Style Options group.

 You can also use the controls from the PivotTable ➪ Design ➪ Layout group to control various elements in your pivot table.
 You can use any of the following controls: